Detectability of resolved hydrogen lines from the accretion shock at gas giants and their CPDs: Model set-up

 Given that the motion of the gas in the CPD depends on very unknown parameters such as the viscosity, we take a simpler, pragmatic approach in this work.
+First, we define the cumulative mass inflow rate, letting it begin at zero at the pole and integrating first along the surface of the planet down to the CPD, and then along the CPD surface:

-We define an accretion rate \dMdtXCVII as the integrated mass inflow rate, starting at the pole, along the surface of the planet and, if needed, of the CPD, out to the location within which $f=97$\,\%\ of the line-integrated \Bra luminosity is emitted.
-While the integrated accretion rate grows with distance from the pole, the luminosity asymptotes where the emission drops essentially to zero once the preshock velocity goes below $v_0\approx25~\kms$ \citep{aoyama18} as mentioned in Section~\ref{Th:lokEm}.
-Therefore, contrary to the total accretion rate, \dMdtXCVII is well defined and does not depend on the outer radius of the CPD, for instance.
-For small masses, the location corresponding to \dMdtXCVII is on the planet, while at larger masses, it is on the CPD but within a modest distance of the planet.
-There is some arbitrariness in choosing $f=97$\,\%\ but with $f=0.9$ or especially $f=0.99$ we obtained similar results.
+where \MPktPdir is the infall rate reaching the planet surface directly, that is, the first line of Equation~(\ref{Gl:MPktkumul}) evaluated at $\theta=\thzpSch$ (see the discussion also in Section~4.4 of \citealt{m24expeditus}).
+Then, we define \MPktEmiss as the cumulative accretion rate \MPktkumul evaluated at the position where the total line-integrated \Bra luminosity is emitted.
+For numerical reasons, we use a fraction $f=0.9999$ but this yields almost exactly the same result as with $f=0.999$, with the correspond \MPkt greater only by some tens of percent than the result with $f=0.99$ (not shown).
+As illustrated in Figure~\ref{Abb:MPktEmiss}, while the integrated accretion rate grows ``indefinitely'' with distance from the pole, the luminosity asymptotes because the emission drops at some point essentially to zero, once the preshock velocity falls below $\vkrit\approx30$~\kms \citep{aoyama18} as mentioned in Section~\ref{Th:lokEm}.
+That location \rvkrit along the CPD surface is easily determined from Equation~(4b) of \citet{m24expeditus}:

+Therefore, contrary to the total accretion rate, \MPktEmiss is defined by the flow close to the planet, where the flow is well understood within the no-magnetospheric-accretion assumption; \MPktEmiss does not depend on the outer radius of the CPD or its large-scale structure.
+Also, \MPktEmiss is simply an infall rate and thus conceptually detached from the fate of the gas once it has hit the planet or CPD surface, whether the gas flows in- or outward in the latter case.
+For small masses, the location corresponding to \MPktEmiss is on the planet, while normally, it is on the CPD but within a modest distance of the planet.

-Only for the purpose of defining the accretion rate \dMdtXCVII, we compute the line-integrated cumulative luminosity \LBrakumul by summing the fluxes along the surfaces:
+Only for the purpose of defining the accretion rate \MPktEmiss, we compute the line-integrated cumulative luminosity \LBrakumul by summing the fluxes along the surfaces, as in Equation~(\ref{Gl:MPktkumul}):